smendes/docs/content/docs/glossary/drops.md

   show: false
 ---

-In certain cases, SendGrid will “Drop” a message to a specific email address in order to protect your sender reputation.
-SendGrid keeps Email Lists to track bounces, spam reports, and unsubscribes for each of our users.
 If a user sends a message to an email address that exists on one of these lists within their account, SendGrid will automatically drop the message (i.e., not send to the address).

 <call-out>